adobe-research/LexDeMod/README.md

 	- categorizer: contains train.txt, dev.txt, and test.txt files for the 3 folds used to train and evaluate the content categorizer
 		-- each line contains data in the form [PARTY]	sentence	label (list of 1s and 0s indicating the presence or absense of a category)

-If you found this repository helpful, please cite our EMNLP 2022 paper.
+If you found this repository helpful, please cite our EMNLP 2022, and 2023 papers.
 ```bibtex
 @inproceedings{sancheti-etal-2022-agent,
     title = "Agent-Specific Deontic Modality Detection in Legal Language",